gangerang/bushwalkers-topos/README.md

 - add - nsw stream gauge geojson file creation - via github actions, automation to create the dataset which is then referenced as a layer
 - add - nsw historic aerial imagery layers - new raster layers for historic aerial imagery in nsw.
 34 layers between years 1943 to 2013
 - add - schedule 1 and 2 catchment layers - new vector layers from geojsons for waternsw schedule 1 and 2 catchment boundaries

+### v0.2
+- add - fems fire layers - new fire extent and severity mapping layers for nsw, 2016-2024